jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 (2) A panel must decide whether to—
   (a) return the substantive application to the applicant; or (b) resume processing the application.
-(3) The decision of a panel under this section must be notified in writing to— (a) the persons or groups notified under section 64(4); and (b) the relevant administering agencies.
+(3) The decision of the panel convener or a panel under this section must be notified in writing to— (a) the persons or groups notified under section 64(4); and (b) the relevant administering agencies.
-(4) If a panel decides to return the substantive application, it must be returned together with written reasons for its return.
+(4) If the panel convener or a panel decides to return the substantive application, it must be returned together with written reasons for its return.
 (5) If a substantive application that has been returned is lodged again with the EPA, the application must be treated as a new application.
-(6) If a substantive application is suspended more than once, the total number of working days during which processing is suspended must not be more than 50.
+(6) If a substantive application is suspended more than once, the total number of working days during which processing is suspended must not be more than 100.

 **Further information, etc**